Andrew191103/FSM_AndrewSibuea/README.md

 # [Scientific Computing] FSM - Virtual Final Project (Automatic Recycling Vending Machine)
 ## Andrew Sebastian Sibuea ID2602169711

-Here is an example of a real system that can be modelled using an FSM:
+## Here is an example of a real system that can be modelled using an FSM:

-**1. The system: Automatic Recycling Vending Machine**
+The system: Automatic recycling vending machine

-**2. Model:**

-FSM:
-* States: Idle, Item selection, Payment, Dispensing.
-* Transitions:
-1. Idle -> Item selection: When a customer selects an item
-2. Item Selection -> Payment: When the customer confirms the selection and preceeds to Payment
-3. Payment -> Dispensing: When the payment is accepted and verified
-4. Dispensing -> Idle: When the item is dispensing and the transaction is complete
+The code simulates the behavior of an automatic recycling vending machine.
+When the program is run, it repeatedly prompts the user to enter a button input of either 0 or 1.
+If the user enters 0, the machine's door remains closed and the program continues to prompt for input.
+If the user enters 1, the machine's door opens, and the program then simulates the insertion of an item into the machine.
+The machine then randomly decides to either accept or reject the item, and displays the corresponding message ("Machine accepts" or "Machine rejects").
+After the item has been processed, the program prompts the user to repeat the process with new inputs.
+The whole process is designed for an automatic recycling vending machine project.

 ### FSM Diagram: